dougeby/IntuneDocs/intune/device-restrictions-ios.md

 >
 > For example, you configure the **Password expiration** setting, and push this policy to user-enrolled devices.
 On the devices, the **Password expiration** setting is ignored, and simple passwords, such as `1111` or `1234`, aren't allowed.

+- **Simple passwords**: Choose **Block** to require more complex passwords. **Not configured** allows simple passwords, such as `0000` and `1234`.

 - **Required password type**: Choose the type of password your organization require.
 Your options:
     - **Device default**
     - **Numeric**
     - **Alphanumeric**
 - **Number of non-alphanumeric characters in password**: Enter the number of symbol characters, such as `#` or `@`, that must be included in the password.

+- **Minimum password length**: Enter the minimum length a user must enter, between 4 and 14 characters.
+On user enrolled devices, enter a length between 4 and 6 characters.

+  > [!NOTE]
+  > For devices that are user enrolled, users can set a PIN greater than 6 digits.
+But, no more than 6 digits are enforced on the device.
+For example, an administrator sets the minimum length to `8`.
+On user-enrolled devices, users are only required to set a 6 digit PIN.
+Intune doesn't force a PIN greater than 6 digits on user-enrolled devices.

 - **Number of sign-in failures before wiping device**: Enter the number of failed sign-ins to allow before the device is wiped (between 4-11).

   iOS has built-in security that can impact this setting.
 For example, iOS may delay triggering the policy depending on the number of sign in failures.
 It may also consider repeatedly entering the same passcode as one attempt.
 Apple's [iOS security guide](https://www.apple.com/business/site/docs/iOS_Security_Guide.pdf) (opens Apple's web site) is a good resource, and provides more specific details on passcodes.